primozpfeifer/theSnake-v2/README.md

 [[_TOC_]]

-[Cypress](https://docs.cypress.io/app/get-started/why-cypress) is a tool that allows you to test webpages.
-Use it to write and run Cypress test scripts (called "specs") which automate procedures like clicking buttons, typing text, and verifying that the webpages respond correctly.
-You can write them in Cypress GUI or in any other editor.
-This project contains all the files needed to build Docker image `cypress`, which contains dependencies, Cypress, and web browsers.
-You can use the image in a pipeline, or you can make a container locally and work in it.
-You will have to write your own Cypress files: specs, config files, support files, cypress.env.json.
-The image does not provide any of these.

 HOW TO PREPARE CYPRESS FOR USE ON YOUR LOCAL VM

 ## Get docker image
 Pull the image from Nexus, replacing the tag if necessary:
 ```bash
 docker pull registry.devops.iskratel.cloud/devops/containers/cypress:stable
 docker tag registry.devops.iskratel.cloud/devops/containers/cypress:stable cypress:local